slavaspirin/twitter_sentiment/README.md

 ## Usage
 1. Run `listener.py` to collect tweets
 2. Run `mongoexport --db tweets --collection training_tweets --out training_tweets.json` to convert collected tweets to a json file
-3. Run `infer_demographics.py` to predict domographocs and create a .CSV file with merged tweets and demographics
+3. Run `infer_demographics.py` to predict demographocs and create a .CSV file with merged tweets and demographics

 ## Usefull datasets: